top of page

 What kind of event suits your organization?
 If you're a sports club, it would obviously be a sports related event.
 A charity will organize - you guessed it - a charity event.
 But if you have an IT organization, maybe a hackathon will be the right bet.
 In such a case you could actually already test just how talented a new recruit actually is.
 You can hand out prices for those that miss out, so they'll still feel positively about your organization and spread the word.
 And those that are 'in' are already basically at work in the most meaningful way possible.
 When you give tasks to possible recruits at such events you create engagement and have a great way to test the candidates already.
 Just make sure it's worthwhile for everyone, not just the 'winners' of the job.

-An example I always use in my Storytelling lectures is that of SAAS, the software company that actually coined the Software As A Service concept in their name.
+An example I always use in my storytelling lectures is that of SAAS, the software company that actually coined the Software As A Service concept in their name.
 They are focused on IT and tech, specifically everything that has to do with data.
-Featured prominently on their website there was this project that had them track endangered animal species, including very iconic beasts such as cheetahs and leopards.
+Featured prominently on their website once, was a special project tracking endangered animal species, including very iconic beasts such as cheetahs and leopards.
 Their message was simple: 'We use data to help the world of nature'.

 Well, there you have it, Recruitment Storytelling, best of luck!